 Online Story – Go to YouTube and listen to the book If I Were an Astronaut by Eric Brown.
 Enjoy this book being read aloud by a real astronaut from SPACE!
 After listening to the story, chat with your child and find out if they would ever want to be an astronaut.
 Why or why not?

-Astronauts! – Take a trip on a rocket ship as you pretend to be an astronaut.
+Astronauts! – Take a trip on a rockehttps://stayathomeeducator.com/20-space-printables-for-preschoolers/t ship as you pretend to be an astronaut.
 Learn about all that you’ll see as you fly through outer space.

 Get Your Free Space Lesson Plans Here

 Feel like these space activities will fit well into your space themed lesson plans?
-Grab your copy by clicking the image below.
+They will pair perfectly with the craft activities and circle time fun you already have planned.